 There are many more Flash classics than we’ve listed here, of course, and if your favorite isn’t included then tell us why you love it in the comments below.

 Bennett Foddy’s games emphasize mastering inputs.
 While Foddy’s Getting over It took a player on a more extensive journey, QWOP focuses solely on complicated controls by having the player try to run across a track.

 While it can be frustrating, the uncompromising nature of QWOP makes every improvement satisfying.

-One of the oldest escape-the-room games, Crimson Room, is a fantastic introduction to the genre.
+One of the oldest escape-the-room game 250, Crimson Room, is a fantastic introduction to the genre.
 While it may not have the flourishes that its successors bring, it best shows the appeal of the genre.

 Like many escape-the-room games, there are times where the way forward is unclear, with the player wildly clicking in hopes of finding the next object, but the simplicity of the Crimson Room makes these moments rare.
 It’s short and simple, but well made.

 Strike Force Heroes

 While there are many online side-scrolling shooters, Strike Force Heroes provides an enjoyable campaign that sends the player through a series of Team Deathmatches.
 A decent progression system and multiple classes give more depth and longevity than its other Flash competitors.

 Strike Force Heroes is still relatively simplistic, but the introduction of new weapons and maps keeps the game enjoyable.